Ed6022/Personal-Webpage/index.md

 title: Welcome to my first blog ever!
 ---
 # Description
-This webpage will be used to upload assigments from Professor Zhouteng's Lecture.
+This webpage will be used to upload assignments from Professor Zhouteng's Lecture.